Guntereno/Thing/TheThingRules.md

 The helicopter requires two people to pilot, so if only one player remains, they are stranded in the base.

+If a player starts their turn and only two players remain, both players have no choice but to board the helicopter, whether they trust each other or not.

 ### Disease